TheGhoulRe/community-content/tutorials/code/react-native-todo-strapi/README.md

 yarn develop
 ```

+> The strapi development server requires you to login to the admin dashboard to modify anything.
+>
+> This project uses the following details:
+>
 > **Email**: random@email.com
+>
 > **Password**: Random@123

 Then, begin mobile emulation by opening the `TodoApp` folder in another termial, and running the command below: